Danishmendids: Origins

+History

 The dynasty

 As of 1134, Danishmend dynasty leaders also held the title Melik (the King) bestowed in recognition of their military successes by the Abbasid caliph Al-Mustarshid, although the Beys (Emirs) of Danishmend prior to 1134 may also be retrospectively referred to as Melik.
 Danishmend Gazi himself was alternatively called "Danishmend Taylu".

 The Danishmends established themselves in Anatolia in the aftermath of the Battle of Manzikert in 1071, in which the Seljuks defeated the Byzantine Empire and captured most of Anatolia.
 Gazi took advantage of the dynastic struggles of the Seljuks upon the death of the Sultan Suleyman I of Rûm in 1086 to establish his own dynasty in central Anatolia.
 The capital was likely first established in Amasia.

-In 1100, Gazi's son, Emir Gazi captured Bohemond I of Antioch, who remained in their captivity until 1103.
+In 1100, Gazi's son, Emir Gazi, captured Bohemond I of Antioch, who remained in their captivity until 1103.
 A Seljuk-Danishmend alliance was also responsible for defeating the Crusade of 1101.

 In 1116, the Danishmends helped Mesud I become the Seljuk sultan.

-In 1130 Bohemond II of Antioch was killed in a battle with Emir Gazi, after coming to the aid of the Armenian Kingdom of Cilicia, which Gümüshtigin had invaded.
+In 1130, Bohemond II of Antioch was killed in a battle with Emir Gazi, after coming to the aid of the Armenian Kingdom of Cilicia, which Gümüshtigin had invaded.
 Gümüshtigin died in 1134 and his son and successor Melik Mehmed Gazi did not have the martial spirit of his father and grandfather.
 He is nevertheless considered the first builder of Kayseri as a Turkish city, despite his relatively short period of reign.

 When Mehmed died in 1142, the Danishmend lands were divided between his two brothers, Melik Yaghibasan, who maintained the title of "Melik" and ruled from Sivas, and Ayn el-Devle, who ruled from Malatya.

 In 1155, Seljuk Sultan Kilij Arslan II attacked Melik Yaghibasan, who sought help from Nur ad-Din, the Zengid emir of Mosul.
 However, when Nur ad-Din died in 1174, the Sivas lands were incorporated into the Sultanate.

 Following the death of Fahreddin in a riding accident in 1172, he was succeeded by his brother Afridun.
-By 1175, Nasreddin Muhammed was back in power, and ruled as a Seljuk vassal.
-In 1178, Malatya was occupied which marked the end of the Danishmend rule, while the remaining Danishmends joined Seljuk service.
+By 1175, Nasreddin Muhammed had returned to power, and ruled as a Seljuk vassal.
+In 1178, Malatya was occupied.
+This event marked the end of the Danishmend rule, while the remaining Danishmends joined Seljuk service.